 Sidy Ba lives in Senegal.
 He’s had a forest garden for the past 3 years with a mix of eggplant and several types of trees.
 He sells 200 pounds of eggplant per week and it’s his main source… Read More

-Kaffrine, Senegal – “Danga dof,” a phrase in the Wolof language that Mariama Ndao heard countless times over two years as she pulled water from an 80 foot well and carried 10 gallon tubs on her… Read More
+“Danga dof,” is a phrase in the Wolof language that Mariama Ndao heard countless times over her first two years in the Trees for the Future training program as she pulled water from an 80 foot… Read More

 Ousmane Willane' Story There are many reasons why Ousmane and his family are celebrating and we hope you will too!
 Just look at the fruits of his labors.
 Just look at the size of the trees he has… Read More